Do you want to track your income and expenses incurred regularly?

 - Miscellaneous Payments

-The net potential to save amount made by an individual can be calculated by subtracting the sum of Total Savings Goal and Total Expenses from Total Income.
-The value is calculated both on a monthly and annually basis.
+The potential savings made by an individual are calculated by simple subtraction of the sum of the Total Savings Goal and the Total Expenses from the Total Income.
+This value is calculated both on a monthly as well as annual basis.

-The second sheet is Dashboards sheet that shows the summary of the personal budget sheet as four different graphs and charts.
-The four distributions are:
+The Dashboards worksheet shows the summary of your personal budget in four different charts.
+This four distributions are:

-The Income pie chart shows the percentage share of each kind of income that a personal receives.
-The chart helps to easily interpret the income head that has the largest share and the one with the least share.
+The Income pie chart shows the share of each source of the income, which you receive.
+The chart helps to easily interpret the income source with the largest and smallest share.

 The line chart depicts the status of the various categories like income, expenses for each month relative to the previous month.
-The categories that the chart showcase are
+The groups that showcased in the chart are:

 - Potential to Save